 Applying for a Personal Equity and Retirement Account (P.E.R.A.) in the Philippines is very easy.
 The first thing you need to do is choose an administrator.
 Administrator will act as your chosen entity to manage and invest your contributions.

-Two of the well-known accredited administrators of PERA are BPI and BDO.
+Two of the current accredited administrators of PERA are BPI and BDO.
 The requirements and process will differ depending on your chosen administrator but just like any other investment account opening you will need to prepare the following:

 1. Duly Accomplished Application Form – You can visit BPI or BDO website to download the account opening form.